Field Notes

 Think of it like:

-It's interactive.
-It's visual.
-It's not connected to real Roblox servers.
+It is interactive.
+It is visual.
+It is not connected to real Roblox servers.

 Big difference.